florintanasa/accent-icons-theme/README.md

 Fluent-red
 Fluent-red-dark
 Fluent-red-light
+Fluent-teal
+Fluent-teal-dark
+Fluent-teal-light
 Fluent-yellow
 Fluent-yellow-dark
 Fluent-yellow-light
 ```

 Also is nice to have installed [Accent gtk theme](https://github.com/florintanasa/brgvos-void/tree/main/accent-gtk-theme%40brgvos) and [Accent user theme](https://github.com/florintanasa/brgvos-void/tree/main/accent-user-theme%40brgvos), BRGV-OS have by defaults this.

-> [!IMPORTANT]
-> In this moment Fluent icons not have for teal color a theme, I used blue icon theme for this accent color...

 ## Warning

-The open-source software included in **BRGV-OS** is distributed in the hope that it will be useful, but **WITHOUT ANY WARRANTY**.
+The open-source software included in [**BRGV-OS**](https://github.com/florintanasa/brgvos-void) is distributed in the hope that it will be useful, but **WITHOUT ANY WARRANTY**.

 The work is in progress...